roberddd/batchgenie/docs/rendering_asset_previews.md

     - **Object Rotation**: Adjusts the rotation of the object.
     - **Camera Rotation**: Adjusts the rotation of the camera.
 Useful when you want to keep the lights & shadows in their current position but want to change the framing.

-    !!! info2 "Tip"
+    !!! tip "Tip"
-        *You can also use the icon buttons to the left & right of the slider to adjust them -/+ 45 degree increments.*
+        You can also use the icon buttons to the left & right of the slider to adjust them -/+ 45 degree increments.

 ??? info2 "Camera Settings"
     ![Camera Settings](images/generate_asset_previews_camera_settings.png){ .img-box align=left }